 Debt has the ability to trick us.
 We forget that when we buy a $25k car, it actually costs 35k with interest, that $80k in student loans will end up costing $140k, or the $400k house will cost $700k by the time it is paid off.
 But that doesn’t necessarily mean you should be paying off debt instead of investing in retirement or general savings.
-Car loans, student loans, and mortgages for the most part all charge you less than 7 percent interest.
-When interest on debt is less than 7 percent (the average return from the stock market), it is better to stick to a repayment schedule for your debt and prioritize saving money in the stock market.
+Car loans, student loans, and mortgages, for the most part, all charge you less than 7 percent interest.
+When interest on the debt is less than 7 percent (the average return from the stock market), it is better to stick to a repayment schedule for your debt and prioritize saving money in the stock market.

 Make Payments on Debt Then Invest

 Sticking to ‘good’ debt requires two steps.
-First, make regular payments on your debt, and avoid taking on unnecessary debt such as credit cards or buying a car house that is more expensive than you need.
+First, make regular payments on your debt and avoid taking on unnecessary debt — such as credit cards or buying a car and/or house that is more expensive than you need.
 Second, focus on building investments.
 Mortgages are the best example.
 There is nothing stopping you from putting extra money towards paying off your mortgage sooner than required, but it would be better to put that money into the stock market.
 In the second year of a 30-year mortgage, you could put an extra $1,000 towards paying off your mortgage sooner, reducing your bill by $2,180 over the lifetime of the loan.
 But it would be smarter to put the extra $1,000 in the stock market, making you $6,570 over the same time period.
 I wrote about investing strategies here.

 Prioritize Paying off Debt